asdf-vm/asdf/README.md

 To develop the project, you can simply `git clone` the master branch.
-If you want to try out your changes without making change to your installed `asdf`, you can set the `$ASDF_DIR` variable to the path where you cloned the repository.
+If you want to try out your changes without making change to your installed `asdf`, you can set the `$ASDF_DIR` variable to the path where you cloned the repository, and temporarily prepend the `bin` and `shims` directory of the directory to your path.

 We use [bats](https://github.com/sstephenson/bats) for testing, so make sure `bats test/` passes after you made your changes.